infinum/eightshift-blocks/README.md

 ### manifest.json
 This file contains all the configuration required for a block to work.
-This configuration is used in WordPress `registerBlockType` method to be able to register block.
+It's used in WordPress `registerBlockType` method to register a block.

 Example:
 ```json